 All runners and volunteers should make provision to test themselves at home the day before the event and the day afterwards.
 Free home test kits are available via the NHS from this link.

 All Staff will test for Covid immediately before and after each event.

 Runners may be limited to a maximum of 2 crew people and/or 2 vehicles at any one time on course.
 Eg. Runner may have two members from their household/ bubble in one vehicle, or two separate crew people each driving one vehicle each.

 Runners may be asked to provide in advance of race day the name, email address and phone number of any person who is crewing during the event - such that if an infection is reported post race, we can hear from them or contact them immediately depending on circumstances.

 RACE REGISTRATION PROTOCOLS

-There may be no ‘in person’ Race Briefing, The briefing may be recorded via video and the link shared 72 hours prior to the start.
+There will be no ‘in person’ Race Briefing, The briefing will be recorded via video and the link shared 72 hours prior to the start.

-If a rolling start is implemented, then runners may be asked to aim for the following approximate starting windows:
+Start: There will be a rolling start.
+Runners are asked to aim for the following approximate starting windows:

 Runners are asked please keep group sizes to a minimum out on the trail to make as much space as possible for other trail users.